omerbsezer/Fast-Kubernetes/README.md

 - Secret objects store the sensitive and secure information like username, password, ssh-tokens, certificates.
 - Secrets (that you defined) and pods (that you defined) should be in the same namespace (e.g. if defined secret is in the "default" namespace, pod should be also in the "default" namepace).
 - There are 8 different secret types (basic-auth, tls, ssh-auth, token, service-account-token, dockercfg, dockerconfigjson, opaque).
 Opaque type is the default one and mostly used.
+- Secrets are called by the pod in 2 different ways: volume and environment variable
 - Imperative way, run on the terminal (geneneric in the command = opaque):

 ```